-The 1st April 2022 will see new rules surrounding the use of rebated red diesel and biofuels.
-The change in legislation is being brought in to reduce commercial reliance on fossil diesel, in turn to help the UK achieve its Net Zero Carbon target.
+The 1st April 2022 saw new rules surrounding the use of rebated red diesel and biofuels.
+The change in legislation was brought in to reduce commercial reliance on fossil diesel, in turn to help the UK achieve its Net Zero Carbon target.

-Speedy Fuels is dedicated to helping the sectors affected transition to an alternative fuel, whether that’s HVO fuel, Industrial Heating Oil (IHO) or white diesel (DERV).
+Speedy Fuels has been helping the sectors affected transition to an alternative fuel, whether that’s HVO fuel, Industrial Heating Oil (IHO) or white diesel (DERV).

 Call 0330 123 3773 to find out more about how we can support your business.